Graylog2/documentation/pages/searching/saved_searches.rst

+.. _saved-searches:

-Saved searches
+Saved Searches
 ---------------------

-Sometimes you may want to search a specific search configuration to be used later.
+Sometimes you may want a specific search configuration to be used later.
 Graylog provides a saved search functionality to accomplish exactly that.

 Once you submitted your search, click on the *Save* button on the right side of the search bar.